evrythng/epcis2.js/README.md

 EPCIS 2.0 Javascript SDK

 `epcis2.js` is a Javascript SDK (client-side & Node.js compatible) to facilitate sending data to [GS1 EPCIS 2.0](https://www.gs1.org/standards/epcis) standard compliant repositories.
-It provides plenty of helper functions to make pushing standard compliant supply chain events as easy a possible.
+It provides plenty of helper functions to make pushing standard compliant supply chain events as easy as possible.

 This project is jointly supported by [EVRYTHNG](https://evrythng.com) and [Zebra](https://www.zebra.com/).